Fire!!: Reception

 Fire!! was plagued by debt and encountered poor sales.
 It was not well received by the Black public because some felt that the journal did not represent the sophisticated self-image of Blacks in Harlem.
 Other readers found it offensive for many reasons, and it was denounced by Black leaders such as the Talented Tenth, "who viewed the effort as decadent and vulgar".
 They disapproved of content relating to prostitution and homosexuality, which they considered degrading to "the race."
 They also thought many pieces published were a throw-back to old stereotypes, as they were written in the slang and language of the southern vernacular.
 They felt the "undignified" contents reflected poorly on the Black race.
 As an example, the critic at the Baltimore Afro-American wrote that he "just tossed the first issue of Fire!! into the fire".

+Thurman solicited art, poetry, fiction, drama, and essays from his editorial advisers, as well as from such leading figures of the New Negro movement as Countee Cullen and Arna Bontemps.
+Responses to the magazine ranged from minimal notice in the white press to heated contention among African American critics.
+Among the latter, the senior rank of intellectuals, such as W.E.B.
+Du Bois, tended to dismiss it as self-indulgent, while younger figures reacted enthusiastically.

 But, The Bookman applauded the journal's unique qualities and its personality.
 Although this magazine had only one issue, "this single issue of Fire!! is considered an event of historical importance."

 Features

-The magazine covered a variety of literary genres: it includes a novella, an essay, stories, plays, drawings and illustrations, and poetry.
+The magazine covered a variety of literary genres: it included a novella, an essay, stories, plays, drawings and illustrations, and poetry.

 Representation in other media

 The story of the rise and fall of Fire!! is showcased in the 2004 movie Brother to Brother.
-It features a gay African-American college student named Perry Williams. he befriends an elderly gay African American named Bruce Nugent.
+It features a gay African-American college student named Perry Williams.
+He befriends an elderly gay African American named Bruce Nugent.
 Williams learns that Nugent was a writer and co-founder of Fire!!, and associated with other notable writers and artists of the Harlem Renaissance.

+"Fire!!" is heavily mentioned in the play Smoke, Lilies, and Jade by Carl Hancock Rux, first developed at the Joseph Papp Public Theater under the direction of George C. Wolfe and later produced at the California Institute of the Arts Center for New Performance, as well as in the play FIRE! written by Jenifer Nii.
+The play premiered in 2010 at Salt Lake City, Utah's Plan B Theatre Company.
+The 45-minute play covers Wallace Thurman's life, with a focus on the production of "Fire!!" and the writing he did following it.

+In October 2025, the Sedgwick Theater in Mount Airy, Philadelphia premiered Fire!!: Devoted to Younger Negro Artists.
+Playwrights Marilyn Campbell-Lowe and Paul Oakley Stovall set up a fictional premise centering on writer/editor Wallace Thurman, who is in debt to the publishing house and organizes the other writers and artists of the first issue of Fire!! to perform stories from the publication to attract prospective benefactors.